Who can the Family Mental Health Support Service assist?

 Group work is offered to both the children and young people, and parents and caregivers to help develop healthier coping strategies and behaviours, alongside emotional awareness and effective communication skills.
 Individual case management directly to the young person is a key component of the service.

-Where required Better Place workers will also support young people and their families to access specialist services that may be helpful.
+Where required Better Place Support Coordinators will also support young people and their families to access specialist services that may be helpful.
 This could include referrals for family violence, drug and alcohol issues, mental health services or specialist teams for crisis or sexual assault services.

 What won’t we do?